Welcome to today's edition of the Rush 24-7 podcast.

 And every time they come together and announce a solution with a bazillion zeros on the end, like this one the U.S. government's just given Fannie Mae and Freddie Mac, that means that people in functioning, efficient, profitable businesses are going to be stuck picking up the tab.

-And eventually you'll reach the situation where there won't be enough profitable profitable, efficient businesses to pick up the tab.
+And eventually you'll reach the situation where there won't be enough profitable, efficient businesses to pick up the tab.

-Um this is uh extremely bad news.
+This is extremely bad news.

-Because one thing you can bet on is that whatever house you live in and whatever car you drive, and wherever you go on vacation, your kids and your grandkids are going to be living in worse houses and driving worse cars and going on lousier vacations.
+Because one thing you can bet on is that whatever house you live in and whatever car you drive and wherever you go on vacation, your kids and your grandkids are going to be living in worse houses and driving worse cars and going on lousier vacations.

-Uh the idea of social mobility is not going to be possible because they're going to be paying off the whole that Barack Obama and Barney Frank and Nancy Pelosi are digging for us.
+So there isn't going to be an American dream because the idea of upward progress which is built in to the American identity, the idea of social mobility is not going to be possible because they're going to be paying off the hole that Barack Obama and Barney Frank and Nancy Pelosi are digging for us.

 It takes you a while.

-The difference we speak when we speak about the Western world, it's a convenient phrase and it has a certain degree of truth, but there are huge differences in the dynamism of the Western world.
+It's a convenient phrase and it has a certain degree of truth, but there are huge differences in the dynamism of the Western world.

 There's no point in propping up a system that dooms you from the word go.

-So if we have another year like 2009, I think we are in in pretty serious, catastrophic, possibly fatal trouble by this time next year.
+So if we have another year like 2009, I think we are in pretty serious, catastrophic, possibly fatal trouble by this time next year.

-The alternative is that uh there's punishment for what Obama and Barney Frank and Nancy Pelosi and Harry Reed have done at the polls, significant punishment to a degree this November, to a degree that makes it impossible for us to continue on this present course.
+Significant punishment to a degree this November, to a degree that makes it impossible for us to continue on this present course.

-I used to like I was always a big gloomy gus and I used to go around saying well look you know socialized healthcare is pretty bad in Canada, socialized health care is pretty bad in the United Kingdom.
+I used to like, I was always a bit gloomy, Gus, and I used to go around saying, Well, look, you know, socialized healthcare is pretty bad in Canada.

-I think government healthcare in the United States is going to be even worse because it's not even going to have it's it's not even going to have the mitigating factor as I mentioned last week of the equality of awfulness the knowledge that when you go along for health care treatment anywhere in Canada or the UK that you're going to be treated as awfully as anybody else.
+I think government healthcare in the United States is going to be even worse because it's not even going to have, it's not even going to have the mitigating factor, as I mentioned last week, of the equality of awfulness.

-We're seeing in the construction of this monstrosity all kinds of exemptions already and then and we've now reached the stage where we're getting exemptions to the exemptions.
+And then, and we've now reached the stage where we're getting exemptions to the exemptions.

-Get this, by the way, this is where it Gets into the constitutionality of all this.
+Get this, by the way, this is where it gets into the constitutionality of all this.

-We're now saying that uh you will be fined if you fail to provide health insurance for your workers.
+We're now saying that you will be fined if you fail to provide health insurance for your workers.

 You will be subject to fines if you're an individual who fails to provide health insurance for yourself.